jefferyb/Kuali-Coeus-Install-Script/README.md

 I've tested it on a fresh Ubuntu Server 14.04 and a CentOS release 6.5...

+## What's new?

+* Install of KC 5.2.1
+* Install MySQL/MariaDB if not installed

 ## Getting Started

-1. Make sure MySQL Server is installed and have root access
-2. Download the zip file & unzip it or use git
+1. git clone git://github.com/jefferyb/install_kuali_coeus_bundle.git
+2. cd install_kuali_coeus_bundle
-3. Run install_kuali_coeus as root
+3. run ./install_kuali_coeus as root